canklot/SortMyFiles/README.md

-# CustomOrderFiles README
+# CustomOrderFiles

-Re-order files and folder as you wish in VS Code.
+Re-order files and folders in VS Code explorer.
 Create a file named `.order` in the root of your workspace.
-List file names in the order you wish.
-One line for one file name.
+List the file names in the order you wish.
+One line for a file.
 Example:

     ImportantFile.js
     LessImportantFile.js
-    AnotherFile.js
+    MyFolder/AnotherFile.js

 ## How it works

-Add a custom string to end of the files listed in `.order` file.
 Changes file sorting to last modified date.
+Everytime a save detected extension activates.
+Changes the last modified date of the files specified in the `.order` file.
 Only works if you open a worspace (folder)

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
-You can change the default string added to the end of the files using the below But in the future because I have not added that feature yet.

-* `myExtension.enable`: Enable/disable this extension.

 ## Known Issues